2 plates of springy arugula salad with lemon mint dressing

 Need an easy dinner recipe?
 Try Artichoke Chicken tonight!

-How to Make the Lemon Mint Dressing
+Lemon Mint Dressing Ingredients

 • White Balsamic Vinegar (or White Wine Vinegar)- good quality